impressox/impressox-agent/workers/rag_processor/README.md

 - Scheduled data processing every 5 minutes
 - Semantic-aware text chunking using sentence splitting and similarity
 - Jina Embeddings V3 for high-quality embeddings
-- ChromaDB vector store for efficient storage and retrieval
+- Qdrant vector store for efficient storage and retrieval
 - Support for multiple data sources (Twitter and Telegram)
 - Rich metadata tracking for each chunk